Stars are Magical

 Magical Stars for Home Decor and Accessories:

-What about a greetings card for the winter holidays?
+What about a greeting card for the winter holidays?

 I hope you enjoyed my magical stars 🙂 Click on the photos for more options!